Kenneth H. Dahlberg: Honors

 In 1967, Dahlberg was notified by the Department of Defense that he had earned the Distinguished Service Cross in 1945, but it had not been presented to him at that time because he was a prisoner of war.
 Dahlberg also earned the Silver Star, two Distinguished Flying Crosses, two Purple Hearts, 16 Air Medals, and the French Croix de Guerre.

 In 1970, President Richard Nixon appointed Dahlberg to the board of visitors of the United States Air Force Academy.
 He also served as a trustee of Hamline University.

 In 1996, Dahlberg was inducted into the Scandinavian-American Hall of Fame at the Norsk Høstfest in Minot, North Dakota.
 He was inducted into the Minnesota Aviation Hall of Fame in 1997 and the Arizona Aviation Hall of Fame in 2009.

 In July 2007, he was featured in the aviation series Dogfights on The History Channel, in the final segment of the episode on the P-47 Thunderbolt.

 In 2012, the Kenneth H. Dahlberg Memorial to Service was built and constructed at Hamline University, where Dahlberg served as a life trustee and played an integral part in its construction.

+Dahlberg was a trustee and longtime supporter of the Museum of Flight in Seattle, which named its military aviation history research center for him.